Isucceededlife/Isucceededlife/README.md

 # A bit of a warning, I'm Autistic and english is NOT my first language, I may make mistakes.
+Thank you for acknowledging! continue on if you wish to.

+- lalalaaaa- 💃

 ## You can call me Isucceededlife, Gummy, Adversary, Parsee, Meowter, or Okina!
 I'm transgender!
 I use She/Her.